mazetoken/mminer/README.md

 or `$env:NODE_OPTIONS="--max-old-space-size=8192"` (for 8GB RAM)

-_* or you can use my .cache file - type/paste this command: `wget https://github.com/mazetoken/mining/raw/master/txid-cache/maze/.cache` or this for Mist: `wget https://github.com/mazetoken/mining/raw/master/txid-cache/mist/.cache` - make sure that if you downolad it there is dot (.) in the filename - .cache.
-You can calculate max old space for your RAM amount - 1024 x your RAM_
+_You can calculate max old space for your RAM amount - 1024 x your RAM_

+_* You can use Mminer`s .cache file: copy .cache from txid-cache/Maze (or Mist) to main Mminer directory_

 `npm start`